ericTrautsch/hep-b-modeling/README.md

 ### Prerequisites

-1. Install [nix: the package manager](https://nixos.org/download/) into your shell environment
+1. Install [nix: the package manager](https://nixos.org/download/) into your environment
 2. Enable [Flakes](https://nixos.wiki/wiki/Flakes)
 3. Run `nix-shell` in your terminal